Near-critical spanning forests and renormalization: Technical estimates and proofs

 \section{Technical estimates and proofs}

-\subsection{First comments about the structure graphs and their convergence.}
+\subsection{First comments about the structure graphs and their convergence}

-Most of the remainder of this paper is now devoted to the proof of Proposition \ref{lem:weightSt}, that provides the convergence of the discrete structure graph weights to their continuous counterpart.
-In this section, we are working with the UST on the whole plane but the proofs can easily be extended to any bounded domain with $C^1$ boundary.
+Most of the remainder of this paper is now devoted to the proof of Proposition \ref{lem:weightSt}, which provides the convergence of the discrete structure graph weights to their continuous counterparts.
+In this section, we are working with the UST on the whole plane but the proofs can easily be extended to any bounded domain with $\C^1$ boundary.

-Let us now make some comments about this, and explain how to deduce Proposition \ref{lem:weightSt} from two lemmas that we will then prove in the subsequent section, based on more ``traditional'' arm-estimates and considerations for UST.
+Let us now make some comments about this, and explain how to deduce Proposition \ref{lem:weightSt} from two lemmas (Lemma \ref {finitelength} and Lemma \ref {prop_lengthdiscret}) that we will then prove in the subsequent section, based on more ``traditional'' arm-estimates and considerations for UST.

 Suppose first that $z_0$ and $z_1$ are two given points.
-In both the discrete and continuous settings, these two points are joined by a unique path in the UST, that has a finite (renormalized) length (or Minkowski content -- by slight abuse of terminology, we will now use the word length also in the continuous case), so that the number of ``cuts'' on this branch (conditional on this length, and for a given $t$) follows a Poisson distribution.
-If these two points $z_0$ and $z_1$ end up in different trees at the end of the cutting procedure, then there as been a ``first cut'' i.e. an edge $e$ on this path that has been removed first (when one looks back from time $0$ to time $t$ in the cutting procedure), and its law (conditional on the branch between $z_0$ and $z_1$) is uniform on this branch with respect to length.
-Mind that the edge $e$ has a positive probability not to exist (if there were no cut on the branch).
+In both the discrete and continuous settings, these two points are joined by a unique path in the UST, which has a finite (renormalized) length (or Minkowski content --- by slight abuse of terminology, we will now use the word length also in the continuous case), so that the number of ``cuts'' on this branch (conditional on this length, and for a given $t$) follows a Poisson distribution.
+If these two points $z_0$ and $z_1$ end up in different trees at the end of the cutting procedure, then there has been a ``first cut'', i.e., an edge $e$ on this path that has been removed first (when one looks back from time $0$ to time $t$ in the cutting procedure), and its law (conditional on the branch between $z_0$ and $z_1$) is uniform on this branch with respect to length.
+Mind that the edge $e$ has a positive probability not to exist (if there was no cut on the branch).